reynancs/genai_intensive_course_gemini/README.md

 ## 💡 Lessons Learned

+- Capstone Project:
+"You must demonstrate what you've learned in this course by applying it to a use case of your choosing in a Kaggle Notebook.
+You must demonstrate in your code at least three (3) of the generative AI capabilities you learned in this course (see the Gen AI capabilities section)."
+Gen Ai Capabilities Applied:
-- `AI Agent:` How to build an AI Agent using Gemini SDK
+- `AI Agent:` Build an AI Agent using Gemini SDK
-- `RAG:` How to use RAG in AI Agents
+- `RAG:` Use RAG in AI Agents
+- `Function Calling`: Function Calling in AI Agents

 ---